FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-04-06-code-first-with-entity-framework-nm-relationship-with-additional-information.md

 Note: Now you have to think exactly about what you want to do (Well you should do this always while coding 😉 ).
 Adding a new group has to get another entry in the Group-Table. but adding or deleting users are only reached by editing the Groups2Users-Table.
 (Perhaps you should spend this table an own repository 😉 ).

-When you for example want to have all Groups of a user just call:
+When you for example want to have all Groups of a user call:

 ```csharp
 context.Groups2Users.Where(x => x.UserId == userId, includeProperties: "Group").ToList();